Raghavsk24/HUSTLE/README.md

 **Startup Accomplishments**
-- Built through Jetson's Entrepreneurs-in-Residence Program (June - August 2024)
+- Built through Jetson's Entrepreneurs-in-Residence Program (June - July 2024)
   - Received direct mentorship from Jetson's CEO (Will Rush) & CTO (Natalie Young)
   - Pitched to a live audience of 32 angel investors/VCs and ultimately secured a $3,000 award
   - Grew to 53 users